Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ## Connect to Azure AD

 Before you can run any of the cmdlets discussed in this article, you must first connect to your online service.
 To do so, run the cmdlet **Connect-AzureAD** at the Windows PowerShell command prompt.
-You will then be prompted for your credentials.
+You'll then be prompted for your credentials.
 If you want, you can supply your credentials in advance, for example:

 ```PowerShell
 $AzureAdCred = Get-Credential